lokalise/node-lokalise-api/docs/api/getting-started.md

 projects.items[0].name;
 ```

 Every request returns a promise with a corresponding object (or array of objects) as the result.
-Please note that Lokalise API locks parallel requests which means you should call methods in a synchronous manner.

-All object attributes may be found in the [interfaces](https://github.com/lokalise/node-lokalise-api/tree/master/src/interfaces).
+All object attributes can be found in the [interfaces](https://github.com/lokalise/node-lokalise-api/tree/master/src/interfaces).

 ## Pagination